Ask a question

 Travel to Uyuni and get ready for an excursion to the salt flats.
 Transport: Private Vehicle (4.00 hour(s))

-Continue exploring the Uyuni Salt Flats on a 4x4 excursion.
-Admire the spectacular scenery while passing red and blue lagoons along the route.
+Explore the desert altiplano on a 4x4 excursion.
+Admire the spectacular scenery while passing red and blue lagoons and interesting rock formations along the route.
 Spot wild llamas, alpacas and even flamingos deep within the desert.
-Included Activities: Salt Flats Excursion
+Included Activities: Salt Flats and Desert Crossing Excursion

 After continuing through the Uyuni Salt Flats in the morning, hop on a bus further south to the dry desert regions of Argentina and Chile, where we stop in the little town of San Pedro de Atacama, on the edge of the Atacama desert—the driest place on earth.
-Included Activities: Border Crossing (Bolivia - Chile) Transport: 4x4 (1.00 hour(s)) Local bus (1.50-2.50 hours)
+Included Activities: Border Crossing (Bolivia - Chile) Transport: 4x4 (1.00 hour(s)) Local bus (1.00 hour(s))

 Day 31 San Pedro de Atacama